szczyglis-dev/py-gpt/README.md

     launcher.run()
 ```

-If you want to create your own class with support for your model, look at the example classes included in the application in the `llm` directory - they can serve as a template.
-Each such custom wrapper must contain two methods: `chat` and `completion`, which return the model's objects for `chat` and `completion` modes, respectively.
+To integrate your own model or provider into **PYGPT**, you can reference the sample classes located in the `llm` directory of the application.
+These samples can act as an example for your custom class.
+Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
+These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

 # Plugins